frenkie/frankbosma.nl/README.md

 Use `gulp watch` to start an ExpressJS server on [localhost:4000](http://localhost:4000), a [livereload](https://github.com/vohof/gulp-livereload) server and automatically generated CSS and HTML through SASS and Jekyll.
+Or use `gulp serve` to just serve up the site.